czhengjuarez/quality-floor-checklist/README.md

 ## 💡 Tips

 - **Public by default** - All data is public and shared.
 Don't enter sensitive information.
-- **Deploy your own** - For private team use, deploy your own instance with a separate Firebase project.
+- **Deploy your own** - For private team use, deploy your own instance with a separate R2 bucket.
-- **Customize categories** - Edit `src/AppContent.jsx` to add/modify default categories and items.
+- **Customize categories** - Edit `src/AppContent_R2.jsx` to add/modify default categories and items.
 - **Export regularly** - Use PDF/CSV export to backup your standards.
+- **Local development** - API calls proxy to production, so you can test locally without setting up R2.

+## 🚀 Why R2 Over Firebase?

+We migrated from Firebase to Cloudflare R2 for several reasons:
+- **Simpler architecture** - No complex database queries, just JSON storage
+- **Lower costs** - R2 is extremely cost-effective for small datasets
+- **Faster cold starts** - No Firebase SDK overhead
+- **All-in-one platform** - Workers + R2 + hosting on Cloudflare
+- **No vendor lock-in** - R2 is S3-compatible

 ---